 The plants should also be planted in a location protected from winter to avoid a condition known as winter bronzing.
 They should also be planted at the same level they were planted at the nursery or in the container.

-Adding fertilizer to boxwoods should be done twice a year in season that it is actively growing.
+Adding boxwood fertilizer should be done twice a year in season that it is actively growing.

 The fertilizer should not touch the leaves and proper watering should be done after adding the fertilizer.